 and traveling exhibitions of the major artworks of up and coming Parisian and Monegasque sales.

-Complimentary and confidential valuation days are organised by the Vienna office, covering all areas proposed by the House, ranging from Impressionist and Modern Art, Furniture and Art Objects, Design, Ancient Paintings, Books or Contemporary Art, throughout the year.
+Complimentary and confidential valuation days are organised by the Vienna office, covering all areas proposed by the House, ranging from Impressionist and Modern Art, Furniture and Works of Art, Design, Ancient Paintings, Books or Contemporary Art, throughout the year.
 Artcurial specialists travel throughout Austria by simple appointment year round, to meet you in your home or at the Artcurial office.

 Free & Confidential Expertises by Appointment.